Carl Thomas (baseball)

-Carl Leslie Thomas (May 28, 1932 – March 7, 2013) was a former Major League Baseball pitcher who played for one season.
+Carl Leslie Thomas (May 28, 1932 – March 7, 2013) was an American former Major League Baseball pitcher who played for one season.
 He pitched in four games for the Cleveland Indians during the 1960 season.
 A right-hander, he stood 6 ft 5 in tall and weighed 245 lb.
 He won a silver medal with the United States team at the 1955 Pan American Games.

 In his only decision, Thomas won his last Major League game, on May 14, 1960, against the Chicago White Sox.
 Although he allowed five hits and five earned runs in 4⅓ innings pitched of relief, he was credited with the 10–9 victory.